(For Respondents Who are Faculty, Administrators, Staff including Union Members, Independent Contractors, Trustees, Volunteers, or Third Parties)

-- Certain academic, residential and/or employment interim remedial measures may be instituted in order to address the situation pending an investigation and ultimate resolution.
+- Certain academic, residential, financial aid and/or employment interim remedial measures may be instituted in order to address the situation pending an investigation and ultimate resolution.
 Likewise, long-term remedial measures may be implemented in order to remedy the effects of Sexual Violence.
 Such measures may require changes in, or exceptions to, University services or policies.

 - Police (911).
 The conduct may be reported directly to the police in the location where the alleged offense occurs.
 Nine-one-one (911) may be called for both the Philadelphia and Lower Merion police.
 The University may report a Sexual Violence allegation to the appropriate law enforcement agency (in most cases, the police department) depending on the circumstances presented (including any discernible threat to the safety of others).

 - Office of Public Safety & Security (610-660-1111).
 A report of a conduct that may constitute Sexual Violence under this Policy should be made to the Office of Public Safety & Security.
-As discussed above, however, a report may instead be made to the Title IX Coordinator (if the respondent is a student), the Vice President for Student Life (if the respondent is a student), the Provost (if the respondent is a faculty member) or the Vice President for Human Resources (if the respondent is an employee who is not a faculty member, or is an independent contractor, volunteer, trustee and visitor).
+As discussed above, however, a report may instead be made to the Provost (if the respondent is a faculty member) or the Vice President for Human Resources (if the respondent is an employee who is not a faculty member, or is an independent contractor, volunteer, trustee and visitor).
 The Office of Public Safety & Security will provide information about the option to file a criminal complaint.
 If the complainant so desires, the Office of Public Safety & Security will assist him/her in contacting the local police.
 This office will also provide information for contacting a member of REPP (610-733-9650; available 24 hours a day) and/or contact the CAPS Counselor on call if s/he so desires.
 Regardless of whether a criminal complaint is filed, the University will pursue its own internal processes to address the alleged conduct, and it expects that all those involved will participate in the process.
-The fact that an individual (complainant, respondent and/or witness) refuses to participate in the process does not mean that the investigative process will not take place if the University deems it appropriate to do so.
+The fact that an individual (complainant, Respondent and/or witness) refuses to participate in the process does not mean that the investigative process will not take place if the University deems it appropriate to do so.